sensu/sensu-docs/content/sensu-go/5.3/api/events.md

 #### Payload parameters {#eventsentitycheck-put-parameters}

 The `/events/:entity/:check` PUT endpoint requires a request payload containing an `entity` scope and a `check` scope.
-The `entity` scope contains information about the component represented by the event.
+The `entity` scope contains information about the component of your infrastructure represented by the event.
 At a minimum, Sensu requires the `entity` scope to contain the `entity_class` (`agent` or `proxy`) and the entity `name` and `namespace` within a `metadata` scope.
 For more information about entity attributes, see the [entity specification](../../reference/entities#specification).

-The `check` scope should contain information about the event status and how the event was created.
+The `check` scope contains information about the event status and how the event was created.
 At a minimum, Sensu requires the `check` scope to contain a `name` within a `metadata` scope and either an `interval` or `cron` attribute.
 For more information about check attributes, see the [check specification](../../reference/checks#specification).

-**Example event payload with minimum required attributes**
+**Example request with minimum required event attributes**

-{{< highlight json >}}
+{{< highlight shell >}}
-{
+curl -X PUT \
+-H "Authorization: Bearer TOKEN" \
+-H 'Content-Type: application/json' \
+-d '{
   "entity": {
     "entity_class": "proxy",
     "metadata": {